flor14/shinyssd/README.md

 4 - The "Visualization" tab allows you to see how many species have enough data to estimate the SSD for a selected toxic substance.

-5 -There are minimum requirements for the amount of data to build a valid SSD curve.
-The colors indicate different criteria within the bibliography.
+5 - There are minimum requirements for the amount of data to build a valid SSD curve.
+The colours indicate different criteria within the bibliography.

 <img src="https://github.com/flor14/shinyssd/blob/master/shinyssd/imagen_shiny2.png" width="500">